odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 > This topic has been tutorialized [here](https://www.raywenderlich.com/144083/swift-algorithm-club-swift-linked-list-data-structure)

+## Preface (Sam)

+Before you continue on to the rest of the article, I wanted to take a moment to call out a term used frequently here and in computer science: pointer.

+In section 2.4 of App Development with Swift, the book talked briefly about classes being reference types.
+(This is also why the following article uses classes instead of structs).
+Feel free to revisit that section, but there's one sentence that I think makes the connection, especially now that you've read more about memory.

+“So the constant or variable does not contain the value itself, it points to the value in memory.”[^1]

+[^1]: Excerpt From: Apple Education.
+“App Development with Swift.”
+Apple Inc. - Education, 2019.
+Apple Books. https://books.apple.com/us/book/app-development-with-swift/id1465002990

+Pointers are just constants or variables that _point_ to classes, whereas constants and variables for structs just store the value, not where it is in memory.

+Back to the article.

+## Linked Lists

 A linked list is a sequence of data items, just like an array.
 But where an array allocates a big block of memory to store the objects, the elements in a linked list are totally separate objects in memory and are connected through links:

 	+--------+    +--------+    +--------+    +--------+